camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/aws-lambda.md

 To use an **AWS Lambda Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
 Follow our [guide on using Connectors](../use-connectors.md) to learn more.

-## Make your AWS Lambda Connector for invoke function
+## Invoking your AWS Lambda function

 To make the **AWS Lambda Connector** executable, fill out the mandatory fields highlighted in red in the properties panel: